gohmann5691/SBPC-Small-Business-Personal-Paycheck-Calculator/README.md

 The database is and .mdb file and uses oleDB in order to execute the zip code query

 The project was written in visual studio 2019
-TODO:
+TODO:  <br />
-~Add search suggestions from previous paycheck inputs for convenience and to save time for users. \n ~Make the software fulling compatible with any state in the United States by add to the python code and city tax database ~add overtime compatiblity and other payroll periods such as biweekly, bimonthly, and monthly(currently only supports weekly)
+~Add search suggestions from previous paycheck inputs for convenience and to save time for users.  <br />
+~Make the software fulling compatible with any state in the United States by add to the python code and city tax database  <br />
+~add overtime compatiblity and other payroll periods such as biweekly, bimonthly, and monthly(currently only supports weekly)  <br />
 ****NOTE: MAKE SURE YOU SET THE PaycheckAppUI AS THE STARTUP PROJECT AS THE OTHER PROJECTS ARE LIBRARIES FOR IT.